TomaszOrda/advent-of-code-2023/README.md

 Solutions for each day and task are in separate files.

-To run the solution build designated solution file and `runner.cpp`.
-To run with custom input, change `.txt` file in data folder.
-Non-test data inputs should be placed in the same folder, without the `_test` part. `.exe` files can be also supplied with datapath to the input `.txt` file.
+To run the solution:
+1. Build the designated solution file along with `../runner.cpp`.
+2. By default, solutions use test inputs.
+To use puzzle input modify the `TEST` variable.
+The puzzle input file should be named the same as the test input, but without `_test` suffix.
+3. Alternatively, you can run the solution with a custom input file by providing the file path as a parameter to the compiled executable.

 Data for each task can be accessed through the site.